mathLab/PyGeM/README.md

 ```bash
 >  docker run -ti  sissamathlab/pygem:latest
 ```
-To facilitate the devoloping, using the text editor,version control and other tools already installed on your computers, it is possible to share files from the host into the container:
+To facilitate the developing, using the text editor,version control and other tools already installed on your computers, it is possible to share files from the host into the container:

 ```bash